Nevada Mesothelioma Lawyer

 Asbestos Laws and Regulations in Nevada

 Nevada Revised Statutes § 11.190 allows mesothelioma patients two years from diagnosis to file a lawsuit.
-Similarly, families pursuing a wrongful death claim have two years from their loved one’s passing to take legal action.
+Similarly, families pursuing an asbestos-related wrongful death claim have a two year statute of limitations from their loved one’s passing to take legal action.

 Punitive damages may be awarded to punish companies for reckless or intentional misconduct.
 Nevada generally limits punitive damages to three times the amount of compensatory damages, though exceptions may apply in asbestos cases.